-Southerners proudly calling the “Yellowhammer State” home can find friendly financial aid with scholarships for Alabama.
+Southerners proudly calling the “Yellowhammer State” home can find friendly financial aid with scholarships for Alabama Universities and Colleges online or in person.
 Positioned on the Gulf of Mexico, Alabama is the United States’ 24th most populous state with 4.8 million residents.
 College students are often attracted by Alabama’s pristine 53-mile coastline, warm climate, championship golf, and scrumptious seafood.
 Since Athens State University opened in 1822, Alabama has developed a diverse higher education landscape with 41 public and 19 private colleges.
 Alabama offers HBCUs like Stillman College, liberal arts schools like Huntingdon College, and research institutes like the University of South Alabama.
 The U.S. News even ranked the University of Alabama as the country’s 46th top public school.
-Check out the following 15 scholarships to attend first-rate colleges in Alabama.
+Check out the following 5 scholarships to attend first-rate colleges in Alabama.

 1. CollegeCounts Scholarship

 The State Treasurer Office offers the CollegeCounts Scholarship to Alabama high school or homeschooled graduates who are enrolling as first-time college freshmen.
 Each year, the renewable fund provides $2,000 for two-year college and $4,000 for four-year university enrollees.
 Applications received before the March 1st deadline are judged based on financial need, high school academics, test scores, service projects, and extra-curricular activities.